Your most common questions about stock market volatility and retirement savings

 Can I take a loan from my individual retirement account (IRA)?

-You cannot take a loan from an IRA but there are several exceptions that allow you to take a distribution from your IRA prior to age 59½ without a 10% early distribution penalty.
-Those include making a down payment on your first home, paying for higher education, and for certain birth and adoption expenses.
-(Taxes on the distribution may still apply.)
+No—but you may, in certain circumstances, be able to take what’s called a distribution before you reach the mandatory age 59½ without a 10% early distribution penalty.
+The list from the IRS is extensive, and may include expenses such as a down payment on your first home, paying for higher education, and for certain birth and adoption expenses.
+(However, you’ll still have to pay taxes on the distribution.)

 I need some extra income right now.
 Can I take withdrawals from my annuity?